 Play Following Direction Games

-You can even include your child in creating the schedule; for instance if you have 3 activities in your morning routine that could be done in any order, let your child pick the order.
-Including your child in creating the schedule gives them some buy in and they are more likely to follow it.
+You can even include your child in creating the schedule.
+For instance, if you have 3 activities in your morning routine that could be done in any order, let your child pick the order.
+Including your child in creating the schedule gives them some buy-in and they will be more likely to follow it.

 Our friends over at Natural Beach Living have an awesome (and FREE) set of visual schedule cards that you can use.
 I have already downloaded them and I am getting ready to use them with Rea!